carloshsalvador/musicplayer/README.md

 # Conclusion Remarks

+## tips
 visualize and plan the file scture before starting the conde was important to understand the entire project.

 .gitingore and .dockerignore
 SEO
 sequency django, git... not git frist!... due to file structure with django e and containers image.

+## 2 Django's App and 12 Factors

+The strategy of using two apps, api and music_player_app, aligns well with several of the 12 Factors by Adam Wiggins for building scalable and maintainable applications:

+Codebase: By having two separate apps in the same Django project, we maintain a single codebase while separating logical concerns, ensuring a clear tracking of different functionalities.

+Dependencies: Each app can clearly define and manage its own dependencies, making it easier to maintain and update required libraries.

+Config: With separate apps, environment-specific configurations are easier to manage, adhering to the principle of storing configuration in the environment.

+Backing Services: This structure allows easier integration and configuration of supporting services like databases, tailored to each app's specific needs.

+Processes: Each app can run as independent processes, facilitating better resource management and scaling.

+Port Binding: Each app can be configured to listen on specific ports, which is beneficial for separating concerns, especially for the api service.

+Dev/Prod Parity: By modularizing the project, each app can be developed, tested, and deployed independently, ensuring consistency across development and production environments.

+This modular approach ensures the project is built in line with modern, scalable software development principles, as outlined in the 12 Factors.